mattermost/docs/source/install/troubleshooting.rst

     - Is the problem occurring only for a user who was recently added to the environment, such as a new employee?
     - Do differences exist between the users who are affected and the users who are not affected?

 You can also search the error messages online.
-Existing solutions from our `forum <https://forum.mattermost.org/t/how-to-use-the-troubleshooting-forum/150>`_ and other forum sites can often be found and applied.
+Existing solutions from our `forum <https://forum.mattermost.org/t/how-to-use-the-troubleshooting-forum/150>`_ can often be found and applied.

 Administration Issues
 -----------------------------